wp-plugins/chimpexpress/readme.txt

 * Initial release of the ChimpExpress plugin
 = 1.1 =
 * When inserting blog posts into campaign content, the post title is now included.
+= 1.2 =
+* Bugfix: Cache was in some cases not deleted properly when saving options or refreshing lists/templates.